 You may also want to seek out recommendations, case studies, and read reviews from other companies that have used the service.

-The cost of HR outsourcing services varies depending on the size and complexity of the organization’s HR needs and the services required.
+The cost of HR outsourcing services varies depending on the size and complexity of the organisation’s HR needs and the services required.

 Generally speaking, HR outsourcing partners offer 2 types of pricing models: ongoing and ad-hoc.